meili-epfl/Meili/summaries/sprint2.md

 ## Aman

 I worked on finishing the map activity and its test.
-I also learned about Firebase in order to implement a POI database but, after talking to my teams, we realized that it is not needed.
+I also learned about Firebase in order to implement a POI database but, after talking to my colleagues, we realized that it is not needed.
 With my freed-up time, I started implementing a review system.
 For this, I have learned about the MVVM pattern and the RecyclerView.
 Since I still need to connect the review system to the Firebase database, I will not be able to merge this feature in time for this week's demo.

 My time estimates were better than last week as I factored in the learning time.